PaddlePaddle/book/02.recognize_digits/README.en.md

 import paddle.v2 as paddle
 ```

-We want to use this program to demonstrate multiple kinds of models.
-Let define each of them as a Python function:
+We want to use this program to demonstrate three different classifiers, each defined as a Python function:

-- softmax regression: the network has a fully-connection layer with softmax activation:
+- Softmax regression: the network has a fully-connection layer with softmax activation:

 ```python
 def softmax_regression(img):